-Traditionally, renewable energy has been largely driven by sustainability targets and concerted regional efforts to Price of crystalline diversify existing energy portfolios.
-Photovoltaic (PV) global installations has continued to rise since 2006, largely silicon photovoltaic driven by the continued drop in capital costs - the price of PV modules has fallen by over 30% year on year since cells, \$/watt 2008.
+Traditionally, renewable energy has been largely driven by sustainability targets and concerted regional efforts to diversify existing energy portfolios.
+Photovoltaic (PV) global installations have continued to rise since 2006, largely driven by the continued drop in capital costs.
 This reduction in capital investment has allowed solar power to be viewed as a viable energy alternative to traditional power generation from coal, natural gas, and/or nuclear.
 Countries in the Middle East have included solar as part of their investment into a wider energy portfolio, a possible option in their "post-oil" future.
 For most countries (with the exception of some in Western Europe and South America), renewable energy continues to be viewed as an energy alternative within a wider portfolio where coal and natural gas play leading roles.
-The drop in crude oil prices has caused many nations to reconsider the allocation of their current subsidies (both towards renewables and towards fossil fuels), which has presented an opportunity for renewable energy to transition from 1977 price: an energy alternative and into an energy staple.
-With crude oil prices cut by more than half, at least 27 countries \$76.67/watt have elected to decrease or end subsidies that currently regulate fuel costs for electricity generation (including coal and natural gas).
+The drop in crude oil prices has caused many nations to reconsider the allocation of their current subsidies (both towards renewables and towards fossil fuels), which has presented an opportunity for renewable energy to transition from an energy alternative and into an energy staple.
+At least 27 countries have elected to decrease or end subsidies that currently regulate fuel costs for electricity generation (including coal and natural gas).
 Fossil fuel subsidies have previously been criticized for distorting the energy markets in favor of sources that, without their support, would not be economically viable.